-

 12 months long | Credits: 20

 The objective of this project is to challenge students to learn how to become experts on a nominated topic which reflects an emerging trend in the practice of Marketing.
 This is achieved by challenging students to increase their knowledge and develop applied skills in a nominated topic.
-They then use this knowledge and skills to develop and deliver a strategy that will bring value to their assigned company.
-The module has two components: (1) Marketing Marketing Event will comprise of an event that reflects a bridge between theory and practice which supports the applied project.
+They then use this knowledge and skills to develop and deliver a strategy that will bring value to their assigned company and/or company of their choice.
 The Applied Marketing Project will be a comprehensive assignment which aims to allow students to apply theories, models and tools studied during their MSc programme to real-life marketing challenges.

 (Language of instruction: English)